DanySK/compile-and-publish-all-latex/README.md

 # Get your LaTeX files compiled and released on GitHub

+This composite action should provide an all-in-one solution for having your LaTeX documents compiled and published.

 ```yaml
 name: Build LaTeX and deploy on GitHub Releases
 on: